Back

 4. Set up an incoming goods procedure

-Even if your supplier is well-intentioned, there are many reasons why the quantities delivered and the prices invoiced may not correspond to the order form: different cut of meat, product unavailability, temporary shortage, substitute product in the event of a shortage, unforeseen price changes, etc.
+Even if your supplier is well-intentioned, there are many reasons why the quantities delivered and the selling prices invoiced may not correspond to the purchase order.
+Change of meat part, unavailable product, temporary shortage, substitute product in case of shortage, unforeseen price changes, etc.

 Missing products?
 You’ll need to place a last-minute replacement order at a higher price.